chermdev/conventional-commits-setup/README.md

-# Guide to setup conventional commits on commit
+# Guide to setup conventional commits in 3 steps.

 ## What does conventional commits do?